Kevin-KD/PHC-Undervolt-Replacement/README.md

 # PHC-Undervolt-Replacement

-Since PHC is not getting updates and requires a kernel module, I made this simple script to control voltage and frequency of the CPU.
+Since PHC is not getting updated and requires a kernel module, I made this simple script to control voltage and frequency of the CPU.

 The script requires msr-tools package and works on Ubuntu 20.04 with mobile Core 2 Duo Penryn.
 Other Intel CPUs launched before Core i series should work as well.